enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - Verb `impersonate:serviceaccount` can support a permission to allow impersonating any serviceaccounts in a certain namespace.
-- Verb `impersonate:node` can support a permission to allow impersonating any node.
+- Verb `impersonate:arbitrary-node` can support a permission to allow impersonating any node.

 ### Controller participation in SubjectAccessReview for impersonation